When and What to Ask: AskBench and Rubric-Guided RLVR for LLM Clarification: Related Work

 Our work connects to several lines of research on interactive QA, clarification requests, and RL from feedback.
 Related tasks include clarification question generation in information-seeking dialogue~\citep{aliannejadi2019asking,kumar2020clarq} and conversational machine reading with follow-up questions~\citep{saeidi2018interpretation,gao2021open}.
 Prior benchmarks for asking behavior typically rely on scripted user simulators or handcrafted templates, making them difficult to extend to new domains.
 Prompt-based clarification frameworks such as FATA~\citep{fu2025first} guide LLMs to generate a slate of supplementary questions before answering, emphasizing completeness of user-provided information and single-turn efficiency.
 Tool-using systems like AskToAct~\citep{zhang2025asktoact} instead focus on delegating sub-tasks to external tools and include a self-correcting clarification stage.
 In contrast, AskBench is constructed automatically from existing QA datasets and couples a unified judge with explicit checkpoints, enabling scalable evaluation across domains without task-specific engineering.

 Table~\ref{tab:bench-compare} situates AskBench relative to two recent interactive benchmarks that also study information acquisition under underspecified user inputs.
 QuestBench~\citep{li2025questbench} focuses on underspecified reasoning problems with a single missing assignment and evaluates whether models can identify the minimal necessary clarification by selecting one question from a multiple-choice list.
 IN3~\citep{qian2024tellmemore} targets vague user instructions for tool-using agents and annotates missing details with importance levels to evaluate intention understanding and downstream execution.
 AskBench differs in that it (i) converts ordinary \texttt{(query, answer)} pairs into interactive instances with explicit checkpoints, (ii) supports both missing-information rubrics and misleading-claim rubrics, and (iii) evaluates end-to-end multi-turn behavior with a unified judge loop while preserving standard QA answer scoring.
 For mitigating misinformation and overconfident user assertions, lightweight prompting baselines such as Self-Alert add a cautionary system instruction that encourages skepticism toward implicit misinformation~\citep{guo2025protect}.
+Our work is also complementary to research on uncertainty-aware generation, selective answering, and abstention~\citep{su2024api, kadavath2022language,yang2023alignment,zhou2025robust,min2025quco}, which focuses on \emph{whether} to answer.
+In contrast, we operationalize \emph{what} information is missing via explicit checkpoints and train the policy to ask targeted questions to resolve gaps before answering.

 Rubric-guided RLVR builds on work in verifier-based reward modeling and reinforcement learning from feedback, including RLHF~\citep{ouyang2022training} and learning from AI feedback~\citep{bai2022constitutional}, where learned or prompted judges score model outputs to guide optimization.
+Recent work has also explored rubric-centric supervision for open-ended generation and post-training: RubricHub studies automated coarse-to-fine rubric construction~\citep{li2026rubrichub}, while Breaking the Exploration Bottleneck uses rubric-scaffolded reinforcement learning to improve general LLM reasoning~\citep{zhou2026breaking}.
 Our contribution is to expose explicit rubric criteria lists that decompose missing intent into interpretable items, which in turn makes it easier to define rewards that balance correctness, coverage, and interaction cost.
 This structure also supports more detailed analysis than scalar scores alone, allowing us to attribute failures to specific missing pieces of information.